 Telegram is a rapidly growing instant messaging service, especially popular in the blockchain development community.
 Integrating Buddy with Telegram will let you send automatic messages on finished builds and deployments to individual profiles, announcement channels, and team groups.
 For that we use a special bot which publishes messages on your behalf.

 Buddy is a pipeline delivery automation tool that integrates with Telegram and other notification actions.
-If you've never used Buddy before, this article will show you the ropes.
+Learn how to seamlessly introduce Buddy to your development workflow.

 Setting up Telegram integration